 Only 20 horses can start in the Kentucky Derby, but around 400 will be nominated for it every year.
 The top 2-year-olds from the previous season will always be favored at the beginning of the year, but as the prep races are run the list will change as horses improve or drop out for various reasons.

-- Kentucky Derby Contenders - the top horses with links to profiles
+- Kentucky Derby Entries - 21 horses were entered.
+Get them all with links to profiles

 - Kentucky Derby Barn Notes - daily note from Churchill Downs starting April 18